Kimitsuna-Goblin/GGD/README.md

 as continued to study statistics and the Gaussian integral.
 Then, when I eventually worked out, I have returned to the GGD.

-Yes, I am not a professional of statistics, just had been a programmer and was a image clustering student.

 ## Major functions